Top 10 Pull-Up Variations and What Muscles They Target

 10. Close-Grip Pull-Up

-Your hands are placed just a few inches apart using an overhand grip.
-Pull up with elbows tracking close to the body.
+Hands are placed close together using an overhand grip, with elbows tracking close to the torso.

 • Brachialis